Ydrnan/damour/content/authors/admin/_index.md

 beautiful and user-friendly language compared to Fortran) and practicing archery.

-Upon completion of my PhD, I would like to move to United States for a postdoctoral position in the field of method development in quantum chemistry.
+Upon completion of my PhD, I would like to move to the United States for a postdoctoral position in the field of method development in quantum chemistry.

 {style="text-align: justify;"}